 115.213 (b): There were no deviations from the contractually approved staffing plan during the review period.
-The facility makes its best efforts to comply with the approved PREA Staffing Plan.
+The facility makes its best efforts to comply with the approved PREA staffing plan.
 In circumstances where the staffing plan is not complied with, the Facility Director would document and justify all deviations from the plan.
 In review of documentation provided by the facility and upon interview with the Facility Director, in the past 12 months there were no times that there were deviations to the staffing plan.
 Staff vacancies are filled by the use of staff overtime.
 The Facility Director stated during the interview that he checks the shift logs on a daily basis to ensure that the staffing plan is adhered to, and that the customer randomly requested staffing information.

 115.213 (c): GEO conducts an annual PREA facility assessment.
-PREA assessments for the last 3 years were reviewed by the auditor.
-The present staffing plan is based on 136 residents while the number of residents assigned to the facility during the audit was 95.
-The latest assessment on September 15, 2022, had no findings of deficiencies and no deviations in the contracted staff requirements.
+PREA assessments September 2022 was reviewed by the auditor.
+The present staffing plan is based on 175 residents while the number of residents assigned to the facility during the audit was 172.
+The center has the ability to house 118 residents at the center.
+The additional residents or in home confinement program.
+The latest assessment on September 22, 2022, had no findings of deficiencies and no deviations in the contracted staff requirements.
 The facility has a mandatory staffing plan that requires the center to provide overtime, call in, and use of specialized staff to provide staff to meet the mandatory posts.
-The staffing plan is based on all requirements of this standard and a contracting ratio of one to 40 staff supervising residents at all times.
-All staff at the facility are provided training on providing direct care supervision of residents.
+All staffs at the facility are provided training on providing direct care supervision of residents.
 The facility director indicated they must maintain a contracted number of staff based on shifts, population demographic (male/female) and specialized programing activities.
 Unannounced random rounds by the facility supervisor staff during weekends and nights are conducted to insure the appropriate awake and alert staff are on duty at all times.

 During the tour of the facility, there were staff noted in the general areas wherever residents were located.
-The camera system provides additional support for providing monitoring of the center operations.
+The camera system provides additional support for providing supervision of the population.
+The center director indicated any cameras not working correctly are considered an emergency work order and an outside vendor is notified and corrects the problem.
 Random staff interviewed during the tour indicated they are required to be relieved from their post prior to leaving their assigned post.
 All residents interviewed indicated they felt safe at the facility.
-It was noted during the tour that a large number of the population were actively involved in jobs or jobs searching or treatment programs.
-There were direct care staff assigned to each of the program areas.
+It was noted during the tour that much of the population were actively involved in jobs or job searching or out of center for treatment programs.